Dlurak/Fraction/README.md

 There is the fraction class which you can define by: **Fraction(numerator, denominator)**.
 You can convert the fraction to an string, intager and a float.
 On the class there are these methods:
-- **reduce**:  This methode has one optinal parameter the value with
+- **reduce**:  This methode has one optoinal parameter the value with